evilrat666/directx-d/readme.md

 __`dub run --arch=x86_64`__

+or since dub v1.2 for MS-COFF linker 'arch'

+__`dub run --arch=x86_mscoff`__

 or for x86

 __`dub run`__

 &nbsp;

-Some samples requires using Windows8 config if you are on Windows 8 or Windows 10, if you see linker errors just specify that config in build:
+Some samples may require using Windows8 config if you are on Windows 8 or Windows 10, if you see related linker errors just specify that config in build:

 __`dub run --arch=x86_64 --config=Windows8`__